Skip to main content

 TL;DR - Make the Parent Speech Proud, Not Overloaded

-A strong parent wedding speech does not need to tell the whole story of your child’s life.
+A strong parent wedding speech doesn’t need to tell your child’s whole life story.
 It works better when it welcomes the room, shares one meaningful memory, names one quality you admire, includes the new spouse and ends with a clear toast to the couple.

-Before delivering it, read the speech aloud and remove anything too private, too long or too advice-heavy.
-The best version should make your child feel loved, make their spouse feel welcomed and leave the room ready to raise a glass.
+Before delivering it, read the speech aloud and cut anything too private, too long or too heavy on advice.
+The best version should make your child feel loved, make their spouse feel welcome and leave the room ready to raise a glass.